2023 Mary Majka Scholarship Recipients

 - Category 3 could be awarded to students in middle or high school wanting to further their knowledge in the natural sciences and would be given as a contribution to cover specific expenses such as a special project, study course or participation in a workshop.

-Twenty-one students applied by the March 2022 deadline.
-The Scholarship Committee met in late May to review and evaluate the applications and determine the awards that might be possible, given the quality of the applications.
+Twenty-one students applied by the March 2023 deadline.
+The Committee met in early May to review and evaluate the applications and determine the awards that might be possible, given the quality of the applications.

-Nature NB is proud to support Oliver, Hayley and Davin in their studies and congratulates them on their accomplishments to date.
+Nature NB is proud to support Kaylee, Rowan, Lilla Beth, and Rowan in their studies and congratulates them on their accomplishments to date.

-Donations to the Mary Majka Scholarship Fund can be made online, by cheque or e-transfer through the Nature NB office at 61 Carleton Street, Suite 3, Fredericton, N.B.
-E3B 3T2.
-Information brochures are available online at the Nature NB website.
+Donations to the Mary Majka Scholarship Fund can be made online, by cheque, or by e-transfer through the Nature NB office at 61 Carleton Street, Suite 3, Fredericton, NB E3B 3T2.
+More information is available here.

 Nature NB is a New Brunswick non-profit, charitable organization and charitable receipts are issued.